kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I never go to the beach again.
 - I never see possums again on my feed either.
 - At the laundry that evening drying my clothes, the lovely man there asks, without requiring an answer: "¿Todo claro?".
-- I mention this in [another section about the laundry](../2023/november.md#the-laundry).
+- I mention this in [another section about the laundry](../2023/november.md#the-laundry), scene of many drugged-manipulation and stalker events.
+I wonder if Sunday, like Monday, was always a *special day* back at mine.
 - I hear it as: "Is everything clear now?", as if my experience at the beach has explained my situation somehow.
-- Back home that night a fake account says possum man is the boss - the account uses the word Caesar - and that he is looking for developers.
+- Back home that night, a fake account tells me possum man is the boss - the account uses the word Caesar - and that he is looking for developers.
-- The inference is I'm now being [offered a job in tech](#job-offer) by the criminal gang's boss!
+- The inference is I'm now being [offered a job in tech](#job-offer) by the criminal-gang's boss!
 - I do not know what any of this means.
 - Is it more tricks to scare me?
 - Is it a way of explaining away everything that's been going on onto a foreign criminal?